inlets/docs.inlets.dev/docs/tutorial/dual-tunnels.md

 ## Wrapping up

-You know have a TCP and HTTPS tunnel running on the same server by changing the control-plane port and auto-TLS path of the second server and installing a new systemd service.
+You now have a TCP and HTTPS tunnel server running on the same host.
+This was made possibly by changing the control-plane port and auto-TLS path for the second server, and having it start automatically through a separate systemd service.

-This technique may save you a few dollars per month, but it may not be worth your time compared to creating two separate servers with `inletsctl create`.
-Only you can decide.
+This technique may save you a few dollars per month, but it may not be worth your time compared to how quick and easy it is to create two separate servers with `inletsctl create`.